 There were many tracks of bucks too, so it would perhaps be useful to do better research on the best time to visit to come across small bucks and wild cats.

 The circular hiking path was under 5km and circled us along the river and back to the Bergsig Wine Shop where we bought some wine and delicatessens in the deli.
 Bergsig Estate actually has a rustic restaurant there and we were told it’s quite popular with locals and tourists.
 It was a little early to start tasting wine, so we decided to head into Wolseley to stock up on some more wood for the jacuzzi and then head to Waverley Wine Estate.

 Lunch at Waverley Hills

-While we were there, we noticed that Waverley Hills Estate also have some footpaths (with birds and other wildlifee apparently), so on our next visit we will be sure to go and hike their paths.
+While we were there, we noticed that Waverley Hills Estate also has some footpaths (with birds and other wildlife apparently), so on our next visit, we will be sure to go and hike their paths.
 With the incredible biodiversity and some fynbos areas protected, it should be a treat.

 We can still recommend a visit as it was a pleasant experience overall.

 After lunch, we headed back to Seven Oaks for a nap and then fired up the hot tub again.
 It takes about an hour and a half to get the tub to temperature, so we were forevermore grateful to our hosts preparing it for use on Friday.

 The cottages at Seven Oaks are really wonderful.
 Each has a private back yard and seating next to the tub and built-in barbecue and it was such a relaxing time just sitting on the ‘stoep’, waiting for our fire to be ready for another barbecue.